Criminal Charges and Courtroom Etiquette

 Charged with a Crime?
 An Experienced Defense Lawyer Can Help!

-Facing a court date for a criminal charge is never easy, but Attorney Brett Pritchard at The Law Office of Brett H. Pritchard in Killeen, Texas, is committed to helping you obtain favorable results.
-Mr. Pritchard cares about your case, so please do not hesitate to contact us or call us at (254) 220-4225 for more information today.
+Facing a court date for a criminal charge is never easy, but Attorney Brett Pritchard at the Law Office of Brett H. Pritchard in Killeen, Texas, is committed to helping you obtain favorable results.
+Mr. Pritchard cares about your case, so please do not hesitate to contact us online or call us at (254) 781-4222 for more information today.